 Australia is divided into 6 states: New South Wales, Victoria, Queensland, South Australia, Western Australia and Tasmania and 2 territories; the Australian Capital Territory and the Northern Territory.

 - Australian Eastern Standard Time ( AEST ) in New South Wales, Australian Capital Territory, Victoria, Tasmania and Queensland – GMT +10

 - Australian Central Standard Time ( ACST ) in South Australia and Northern Territory – GMT +9.30

 - Australian Western Standard Time ( AWST ) in Western Australia – GMT +8

-Her company Great Ocean Stays offers bookings and information providing fully accessible accommodations and tourist information.
+Christine Smith is a multi award winning accessible tourism icon.
+Her company Great Ocean Stays in the state of Victoria offers bookings and information providing fully accessible holiday rentals and tourist information.

 Language – the official language is Australian English.

 Visa – all information on applying for a visa to Australia you find on this website.